Victoria-Esther/hello-world/example.md

 branch gif

 Now you have two branches, main and readme-edits.
 They look exactly the same, but not for long!
 Next we’ll add our changes to the new branch.

-Step 3.
-Make and commit changes
-Bravo!
-Now, you’re on the code view for your readme-edits branch, which is a copy of main.
-Let’s make some edits.

-On GitHub, saved changes are called commits.
-Each commit has an associated commit message, which is a description explaining why a particular change was made.
-Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.

-Make and commit changes
-Click the README.md file.
-Click the  pencil icon in the upper right corner of the file view to edit.
-In the editor, write a bit about yourself.
-Write a commit message that describes your changes.
-Click Commit changes button.
-commit

-These changes will be made to just the README file on your readme-edits branch, so now this branch contains content that’s different from main.

-Step 4.
-Open a Pull Request
-Nice edits!
-Now that you have changes in a branch off of main, you can open a pull request.

-Pull Requests are the heart of collaboration on GitHub.
-When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
-Pull requests show diffs, or differences, of the content from both branches.
-The changes, additions, and subtractions are shown in green and red.

-As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.